 - Dr. Aaron Ring (Yale School of Medicine): Engineered cytokines for immunotherapy - December 14, 2018

-Join us October 25th and 26th in Amphitheatre A (RGN2005) at Roger Guindon Hall.
-Please see the attached poster for a list of featured speakers and additional information.
+Please join us on March 29th in Amphitheatre A (RGN 2005) at Roger Guindon Hall.
+Please see the attached poster for a preliminary list of featured speakers.